-- 1. How to configure multi-factor authentication - 2.
+- 1. How to configure two-factor authentication - 2.
 How to configure network-based security

-1. Multi-Factor Authentication
+1. Two-Factor Authentication

-Setting up multi-factor authentication (MFA) is another simple way to increase the level of security of your instance.
-In Salesforce you can enable tMFA on a Profile level or a Permission set level.
+Setting up two-factor authentication is another simple way to increase the level of security of your instance.
+In Salesforce you can enable two-factor authentication on a Profile level or a Permission set level.